dhis2/dhis2-releases/roadmap/tracker.md

     -   Use of improvements to working lists and analytics in recommended configuration
         -   Updating the recommended configuration for education to make use of new working lists / line listing / analytics

--   Analytics

-    -   Easy integration of tracker program indicators with aggregate for categorized data
-        -   Updating the functionality enabling linkages between individual and aggregate indicators

 -   Deduplication

     -   Duplicate detection/comparison of tracked entity instances